solidjs/solid-docs-legacy/langs/en/api.md

 function Match<T>(props: MatchProps<T>);
 ```

 Useful for when there are more than 2 mutual exclusive conditions.
-Can be used to do things like simple routing.
+For example, it can be used to perform basic routing:

 ```jsx
 <Switch fallback={<div>Not Found</div>}>